Baldur's Gate 3: Quests and exploration

 The game is divided into three acts, with a large, explorable location tied to each.
 In non-combat scenarios, the game is primarily experienced in real time.
 (Note: While Baldur's Gate 3 cannot be paused, players can activate turn-based mode at any time.)
 There are 288 quests, with significant creative freedom as to how they are completed, some being mutually exclusive, and some unfolding across multiple arcs.
 Companions have their own side quests, but the game can be completed without companion presence.
 Almost any character can die, including those integral to the narrative, and all speaking characters are fully voiced.
 Using a spell or potion, players can speak to any encountered animal, and a more limited number of corpses.

 Players can set up a camp as a way to rest from the adventure and talk with companions.
 There are 17 unique camp locations, contextually dependent on where in the game world the camp is set up.
 A non-player character based at camp, Withers, allows players to respec.
 Limited resources—for example, hit points and spell slots—are replenished by resting.
 There are two types of rest: long and short.
 A short rest restores 50% of the characters' maximum hit points alongside some class-specific features.
 Players can short rest twice before they must long rest to replenish them.
 Long rests teleport players back to camp and fully replenish resources.

 Players select items in the world, such as chests, to interact with them.
 Items, like explosive barrels, can be sent to a camp stash and retrieved later.
 Picking locks, disarming traps, and exploring locations grant experience.
-If the player attempts to pick a lock, the game rolls a dice; the result is compared against the value required to open the lock.
-A character's skills or abilities can add to the rolled value, making it easier.
+If the player attempts to pick a lock, the game rolls dice and the result is compared against the value required to open the lock.
+A character's skills or abilities can add to the rolled value, improving likelihood of success.